rafalp/Misago/dev-docs/plugins/hooks/delete-poll-hook.md

     ...
 ```

-Standard Misago function for deleting a poll along with its related data.
+Misago function for deleting a poll along with its related data.

 ### Arguments